Concourse - Syllabus Management

 Faculty are encouraged to review the Concourse Training Video (YouTube) before creating their syllabus.

-If you are experiencing any technical issues with Concourse in regards to the software or CourseDen, then please submit your issue by using the Concourse Support Request form.
-This form is monitored by the Academic Scheduler (Whitney Brand), the Institute for Faculty Excellence, and UWG Online.
+If you are experiencing any technical issues with Concourse in regards to the software or CourseDen, then please contact UWG Online (chat/email/phone)

 Concourse Resources and Guides